JcerelusDev/CanvasGameJs/README.md

 <a href="https://youtu.be/oorf3LWWDLk">Platformer</a>

-Please Don't forget give stars to the project so that many people may try to give it a test.
+Please Don't forget to give stars to the project so that many people may try to give it a test.